muzeke/ReactJS-on-SharePoint-Online/README.md

 # ReactJS-on-SharePoint-Online

-- If you want to use ReactJS in SharePoint Online, this steps can help you setup your development environment.
+- If you want to use ReactJS in SharePoint Online, this steps can help you setup your React local development environment.
 - This does not use SPFx.
 This development setup is designed to be used if you are using a content editor in SPO to develop your site.
 - I documented this as I had a very hard time making ReactJS development work with SharePoint Online and I can't really find a forum / documentation that discusses this kind of setup.